SaverioNapolitano/oop-python/exercises/python/conditionalstatements/README.md

 ---

-Define a function that can accept an integer number as input and print the "It is an even number" if the number is even, otherwise print "It is an odd number".
+Define a function that can accept an self number as input and print the "It is an even number" if the number is even, otherwise print "It is an odd number".

 ---